Paying in manageable instalments

 The NeuroBall does also work on Chromebooks and Amazon Fire tablets, but there’s a bit more set up involved.
 Therefore, to save you time, we typically don’t advise you to buy a Chromebook or Amazon Fire tablet for use with the NeuroBall.

-The device currently isn’t compatible with Macbooks, iPads, iPhones and Windows laptops or PCs.
+The device currently isn’t compatible with iPads, Macbooks or Windows laptops or PCs.

 All of the different activities and games offered by the NeuroBall train the key movements you need to regain your independence and confidence in your everyday life.